 Regulations could change - Legal, tax and regulatory changes could occur during the term of the investor's investment in a hedge fund portfolio that may adversely affect it.
 The effect of any future legal, tax and regulatory change or any future court decision on a hedge fund portfolio could be substantial and adverse.
 Past performance might be theoretical - Hedge fund portfolios are on occasion marketed using theoretical or paper track records.
 Past performance is seldom a reliable indicator of future performance.
-Theoretical past performance is often an even less reliable indicator, and investors should place a lower significance on these.
+Theoretical past performance is track records.
+Past performance is seldom a reliable indicator of future performance.
+Theoretical past performance is the seldom build be the seldom build be used being theoretical past performance is the seldom build be the seldom build be used being theoretical past performance.

+often an even less reliable indicator, and investors should place a lower significance on these.
 The manager may be conflicted - The hedge fund manager might be managing other hedge fund portfolios or other traditional investment funds.
 The investor should ensure that sufficient controls are in place to manage any conflicts of interest between the different funds.